Four-Step Negotiation Checklist

 .

-Leverage is the key to concession-making, so; the higher your leverage the fewer concessions that you may need to
+is the key to concession-making, so; the higher your leverage the fewer concessions that you may need to make; the lower your

-make; the lower your leverage the more concessions that you may need to make.
-Concessions are the language of cooperation,
+leverage the more concessions that you may need to make.
+Concessions are the language of cooperation, so, if reasonable, plan

-so, if reasonable, plan to leave bargaining room in order to make concessions.
-Generally, don’t make a concession unless
+to leave bargaining room in order to make concessions.
+Generally, don’t make a concession unless you get something in

-*Closing the negotiation.
+the negotiation.
 What is your team’s closing strategy?

 *Definitizing the negotiation.
+Confirm and record each provision agreed

-Confirm and record each provision agreed to.
+to.
 How will the details of the negotiated agreement be memorialized?
-Who will draft
+Who will draft the contract?
+Make every bargain clear

-the contract?
-Make every bargain clear and plain that none may afterward complain.
+and plain that none may afterward complain.

-Plan how your team will display commitment to the deal.
+*Gaining commitment by both parties.
+Plan how your team will display commitment to the

-*Lessons learned.
-For continuous improvement purposes, plan to document
+learned.
+For continuous improvement purposes, plan to document the lessons learned by your negotiating team.

 .